vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

 git clone https://github.com/vaidyanathanms/SPRInG_PolydispersePolymerBuilder.git
 ```

-The above commands should generate a folder files_lignin with three
+The above commands should generate a folder of the name:
-sub-folders:

 * generic_builder